pulumi/docs/content/blog/pulumi-2020-update/index.md

 meta_image: "pulumi-1-0.png"
 ---

-It's been a few months since we announced the Pulumi 2.0 roadmap, and we've been hard at work ever since.
+2020 is off to a big start for us!
 The .NET and Go SDKs are now more idiomatic and easier to use, Policy as Code is ready for prime-time, and many other useful features and foundational improvements have been released.
-As we get closer to Pulumi 2.0 GA, I wanted to take a moment to highlight these improvements.
-Please don't hold back on the feedback &mdash; we want to make sure 2.0 is the best it can be for you!
+I'd like to take a moment to highlight these improvements and ask for feedback &mdash; we want to make sure these new features work great for you!

 <!--more-->